NVandenBossche/salesforce-iam-flows/README.md

 ### Step 3

-Navigate to your app, either on Heroku or locally.
+Navigate to your app, either on Heroku or locally (via https://localhost:8081).
 Go to the flow you're interested in, read the description and click the Launch button to execute.